aws-samples/aws-deployment-pipeline-reference-architecture/docs/application-pipeline/ri-cdk-pipeline.md

     [](../../examples/cdk-application-pipeline/src/test/java/com/amazonaws/dpri/fruits/FruitControllerTest.java) block:shouldReturnList
     <!--/codeinclude-->

-    End-to-end tests are preformed with with [SoapUI](https://www.soapui.org/) and are defined in `fruit-api-soapui-project.xml`.
+    Acceptance tests are preformed with with [SoapUI](https://www.soapui.org/) and are defined in `fruit-api-soapui-project.xml`.
 They are executed by [Maven](https://maven.apache.org/) using plugins in `pom.xml`.

 ???+ required "Infrastructure Source Code"
     Code that defines both the deployment of the pipeline and the deployment of the application are stored in `infrastructure/` folder and uses [AWS Cloud Development Kit](https://aws.amazon.com/cdk/).